galatea-associates/fuse-starter-java/README.md

 - Basic setup:
   - @Bean:
+    - A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
+A bean defines its dependencies in a config class without creating them.
+This object (bean) delegates the job of constructing such dependencies to an IoC container.
     - It is a method-level annotation.
 It is an alternative of XML <bean> tag.
 It tells the method to produce a bean to be managed by Spring Container.
+    - When defining a bean, and its dependencies, a better practice is to take advantage of stereotype annotations when possible
   - @Configuration:
     - Mark a configuration class that declares one or more @Bean methods
   - @ComponentScan: